Nexus-for-FRC/Nexus/README.md

 [File issues here](https://github.com/frc-queue/frc-queue/issues/new) to report bugs or request new features.

 ## Change log
+### 2023 Offseason- September

+#### Spanish
+-  All team-facing UIs are now available in Spanish.
+Use the selector in the footer to override the default language.
+   -  Thanks to Ivan, Alejandro, Fermin from FRC teams [6017](https://www.thebluealliance.com/team/6017) & [7421](https://www.thebluealliance.com/team/7421)!

 ### 2023 Offseason- August

 #### FRC Queue is now "Nexus for FRC"